mxmdpc/OAS/README.md

-# Object Affordance State recognition dataset and code will be presented soon.
+# Object Affordance State Recognition
+Dataset and code will be presented soon.